Modern Day Treaty

 The Métis Harvester Identification Card is valid for the life of the Métis citizen.

-I am not currently a citizen of the Otipemisiwak Métis Government, what does the harvesting policy mean for me?
+I am not currently a Citizen of the Otipemisiwak Métis Government, what does the harvesting policy mean for me?

-This Métis Harvesting Agreement only applies to citizens of the Otipemisiwak Métis Government.
+This Métis Harvesting Agreement only applies to Citizens of the Otipemisiwak Métis Government.
 If you self-identify as Métis and have historical Métis ancestry, you can apply to become a Citizen of the Otipemisiwak Métis Government.

 What if I already applied for a Harvester Identification Card but am waiting for my MNA citizenship card?